UNINETTSigma2/documentation/training/material/2022-spring-best-practices/q_and_a-day2.md

     - conda-forge is perhaps the most popular one (community-driven and curated channel/collection of very many packages)
     - also bioconda is a good example
     - you or a research group or community can create your own channels also
-    - if you look for a package in the conda archive, there ususally is also information about the channel it is available in
+    - if you look for a package in the conda archive, there usually is also information about the channel it is available in

 12. May I ask why need to do `source ${EBROOTMINICONDA3}/etc/profile.d/conda.sh` before "conda activate ENVIRONMENT", I thought "conda activate ENVIRONMENT" is already enough?
     - because the shell is not set for conda and you need to show conda which shell it shall be using